 This means that you have to be honest; honest with yourself and with others.
 Be honest when it’s embarrassing, when it’s hard, when it’s not convenient, and even if it gets you in trouble (did you read #4?).

 7. Realize your parents are real people

-So you might have started to pick up on this a little bit before you left the parental nest.
+So you might have started to pick up on this a little bit before you left the parental nest for life after high school.
 Certainly you might not think of your parents as perfect, but there is a good chance if you are honest with yourself, that when you’re in a bind mom and dad are the first ones you call.
 Now you may not always like what they have to say, but somewhere that inner toddler is thinking that they will help “un-mess” whatever mess you’re currently in.